Private practice accountant

 1. Entry requirements

-Entry requirements vary but you'll usually need at least 2 A levels and 3 GCSEs (A* to C), including maths and English, or equivalent.
+You'll usually need at least 2 A levels and 3 GCSEs at grades 9 to 4 (A* to C), or equivalent, including English and maths.
 You don't usually need a degree or maths A level.

 You must qualify with one of the following professional bodies: